 - “Valuation” > “Debt to Capital” > Select “0-25%” and “25-50%”

 Again, after you've located stocks using these screens, you can then evaluate individual stocks to identify prominent companies and compare them to their peers.

 Graham suggests classic rules for investors in The Intelligent Investor.
 Here I've analyzed what I believe he means when he recommends the criteria of large, prominent, and conservatively financed.

 Through this process, I have been fascinated to learn that many screening tools focus more on short-term results and technical movement (that is the biases of “Mr. Market”) than fundamentals.

 As far as my personal preferences, I definitely favor companies that are conservatively financed.
-I tend to like ones that are large and prominent though I haven't consciously added those criteria to my stock-selection list.
-However, when I've chosen within established guidelines, I've been more apt to choose wisely.
+In addition, I tend to like ones that are large and prominent.
+What I've noticed is that requiring myself to buy stocks that meet specific criteria has yielded much better results than choosing a company based on enthusiasm or perceived potential for growth.
+That is, when I've chosen within established guidelines, I've been more apt to choose wisely.
 So, to Graham's point, a disciplined investor first determines criteria and then find selections that match these criteria.